jsr107/jsr107spec/README.md

 Contributing
 ------------

-Right now code contribution is limited to the Expert Group, but please feel free to post to the mailing list.
+Admission to the Expert Group is closed, but please feel free to post to the mailing list.

 License